HarbourAssist/docs/Instalments/Overview.md

 ## Payment Schemes

-With the ability to create instalment-based debt, we need the ability to get the money; this is usually done in 1 of several ways and is defined against each Account.
+With the ability to create instalment-based debt, we need the ability to get the money; this is usually done in 1 of two ways and is defined against each Account.

 - **Manual** - they just get emailed an Invoice each month and they pay online or over the phone. *Supported*
 - **Direct Debit** - The money is automatically debited from their account at the appropriate time. *Supported in the UK using BottomLine*
-- **Card Drawdown** - Using PaySafe's Card-Vault, when the instalment becomes due, the correct amount is drawn down automatically from the customer's stored card. *Coming soon*.

 ?> More documentation [here](Instalments/PaymentSchemes.md).